 Cindi Gilliland received her PhD in social psychology from Michigan State University in 1992.
-She is a clinical full professor in the Division of Behavioral and Organizational Sciences at Claremont Graduate University.
+She is a professor of practice in the Division of Behavioral and Organizational Sciences at Claremont Graduate University.
 She was formerly a university award-winning professor of practice in the Management and Organizations Department of The Eller College of Management at The University of Arizona (UA), and has taught over 15,000 undergraduate, graduate, and executive students in her 30-year university career.

 Gilliland has served as founder and director of Eller Social Innovation; a University of Arizona Faculty Fellow, co-chair of the UA President’s LGBTQ Advisory Council; UA Campus Community Relations Committee member; Eller College Diversity Committee member; business advisory board member for MBA Net Impact and Enactus; board of directors member for Child and Family Resources and the Tucson Women’s Business Center; and faculty advisor for Loans Across Borders and Wildcats CARE.
 Her professional passions include social innovation, integrative leadership, work-life balance, resilience and well-being, and leveraging diversity and inclusion.
 She has been married to Stephen Gilliland for 26 years, and they have two children, Austin, 25, a senior associate for CBRE Manhattan, and Caitlin, 22, a married student living in Toronto, Ontario.